xerocross/we-assert/README.md

 message (English, or whatever human language) is up front.

 As of V5, the `that` function can also include an optional payload object for passing data of any kind from assertions into your handler function.
-The default handler function should be a function of the form `(message, assertionLevel, payload) => {...}`.

 When using the `we.assert.atLevel([level]).that` function, you can now pass in a function that evaluates boolean to benefit from lazy evaluation, as explained below.

-The function `we.assert.that` has been deprecated in favor of `we.assert.atLevel[assertionLevel].that(...);`.
-For now it is still supported, but in future versions it may be removed.
+The function `we.assert.that` is no longer supported as of V6.
+Use `we.assert.atLevel[assertionLevel].that(...);` instead.

 ## Importing